Sessions

 The hook automatically matches the Claude Code session name to your enrolled coop session and polls only that session's messages.

-Creating a session
+Joining a session

-coop session init my-feature
+coop session join my-feature

 Session naming